AdobeDocs/audience-manager-admin.de-DE/help/admin/companies/outbound-active-user-filter.md

 ---
 description: Folgen Sie diesen Anweisungen, um eine vollständige Synchronisierungsdatei zu generieren, die nur die kürzlich aktiven Benutzer enthält.
-Sie können nach aktiven Benutzern filtern, um relevante Daten an ein Targeting-System auf der Site zu übertragen oder die Dateigröße zu begrenzen, die an eine DSP gesendet wird.
+Sie können nach aktiven Benutzern filtern, um relevante Daten an ein Targeting-System auf der Site zu übertragen oder die Größe der an eine DSP gesendeten Dateien zu begrenzen.
 Dieser Filter kann nicht mit inkrementeller Synchronisierung verwendet werden.
 seo-description: Follow these instructions to generate a full synchronization file that includes recently active users only.
 You may want to filter for active users to push relevant data to an on-site targeting system or to limit the size of the files sent to a DSP.
 You cannot use this filter with incremental synchronization.
 seo-title: Filter Outbound Data by Active Users Only
 title: Ausgehende Daten nur nach aktiven Benutzern filtern